garrett361/transformers_notes/main.typ

-convergence] (and in nats), $cal(L)$, to the number of non-embedding parameter, dataset size in token, and the amount of compute, #emph[in the limit] where only one of this factors is bottlenecking the model#footnote[Unclear to me how you know when this is the case?];.
+convergence] (and in nats), $cal(L)$, to the number of non-embedding parameter, dataset size in token, and the amount of compute, #emph[in the limit] where only one of this factors is bottlenecking the model#footnote[Unclear to me how you know when this is the case?].
 The laws (in our notation):

 - $cal(L) (N _"params") approx  ( N _"params"^( star ) / N _( "params"